-- Agent_Select (bits 37:32): Each of the lowest 4 bits specifies a logical processor in the physical package.
+- Agent_Select (bits 37:32): The definition of this field differs slightly between Intel Xeon processor 7100 and 7400. - For Intel Xeon processor 7100 series, each of the lowest 4 bits specifies a logical processor in the physical package.
 The lowest two bits corresponds to two logical processors in the first processor core, the next two bits corresponds to two logical processors in the second processor core.
 Bit 36 specifies other symmetric agent transactions.
 Bit 37 specifies central agent transactions.
-3FH encoding matches transactions from any logical processor. - Type_Match (bits 43:38): Specifies transaction types.
-If all six bits are set, event count will include any transaction types. - Snoop_Match: (bits 46:44): The three bits specify (in ascending bit position) clean snoop result, HIT snoop result, and HITM snoop results respectively. - L2_State (bits 53:47): Each bit specifies an L2 coherency state. - Core_Select (bits 56:54): Bit 56 enables Core_Select matching.
-If bit 56 is clear, Core_select encoding is ignored.
-If bit 56 is set, the valid encodings for the lower two bits (bit 55, 54) are - OOB: Match transactions from only one core (irrespective which core) in the physical package - 01B: Match transactions from this core and not the other core - 10B: Match transactions from the other core in the physical package, but not this core - 11B: Match transaction from both cores in the physical package - Block_Snoop (bit 57): specifies blocked snoop.
+3FH encoding matches transactions from any logical processor. - For Intel Xeon processor 7400 series, each of the lowest 3 bits specifies a dual-core module in the physical package.
+Bit 37 specifies central agent transactions. - Type_Match (bits 43:38): Specifies transaction types.
+If all six bits are set, event count will include any transaction types. - Snoop_Match: (bits 46:44): The three bits specify (in ascending bit position) clean snoop result, HIT snoop result, and HITM snoop results respectively. - L2_State (bits 53:47): Each bit specifies an L3 coherency state. - Core_Module_Select (bits 56:54): Bit 56 enables Core_Module_Select matching.
+If bit 56 is clear, Core_Module_Select encoding is ignored.
+The valid encodings for the lower two bits (bit 55, 54) differ slightly between Intel Xeon processor 7100 and 7400.